NORVIControllers/EC-M12-BC-C6-C-B/EC-M12-BC-C6-C-B Test/README.md

  ## 3.  **Program Upload procedure**

-   - Follow this guide to program the STM32 board.
-   - Open the EC-M12-BC-C6-C-B Functional test program using Arduino IDE 1.8.19.
-   - Go to Tools and configure the settings as shown below.
+  Follow this guide to program the STM32 board by opening the EC-M12-BC-C6-C-B Functional Test Program in Arduino IDE 1.8.19.
+Then, navigate to the Tools menu and configure      all required settings such as the correct STM32 board type, upload method, and COM port according to the hardware connection.
+Ensure all parameters are properly selected       before uploading the firmware to avoid configuration or communication errors.

    ![TOOLS](Images/TOOLS.png)